whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/raindrop-io/dev-api/04-token.md

 The authorization request

 Direct the user to our authorization URL with specified request parameters.
-— If the user is not logged in, they will be asked to log in — The user will be asked if he would like to grant your application access to his Raindrop.io data
+—If the user is not logged in, they will be asked to log in
+—The user will be asked if he would like to grant your application access to his Raindrop.io data

 Redirect URL configured in your application setting